Désiré François Laugée: Early years

 Désiré-François Laugée was born in Maromme, a village near to Rouen, on 25 January 1823.

 His parents were Georges François Toussaint Laugée, a clerk, and Eulalie Léger.

 In 1825 the family moved to Saint-Quentin, Aisne.

 He attended the Collège des Bons-Enfants, where he showed a talent for drawing at an early age.

 Laugée enrolled in the Ecole des Beaux-Arts of Saint-Quentin, founded by the pastel artist Maurice Quentin de La Tour.

 He worked in the studio of Louis Nicolas Lemasle, a pupil of Jacques-Louis David.

 Laugée's father wanted him to become a mechanic, but his teacher insisted that would waste a great talent.

 Eventually his father relented and let Laugée go to the École des Beaux-Arts in Paris.

 There he joined the studio of François-Édouard Picot, also a pupil of Jacques Louis David.

 His family ran into financial difficulty and he considered leaving the school, but Picot gave him the support needed to complete his studies.

-He submitted his first work to the Salon in 1845.
+He submitted his first work to the Salon of 1845.

 It was a portrait of a father and son, M.G.L. and M.D.L., which some writers have taken to represent his father and himself.
 (Note: M.G.L. and M.D.L. may stand for M. Georges Laugée and M. Désiré Laugée.)